 ZZ plants (Zamioculcas zamiifolia) grow slowly, so they don’t need frequent pruning, in my experience.
 If your plant looks leggy, has damaged or withered stems, or has a disease, it’s a good idea to trim off affected areas using sterilized plant snips.
 I find the best time to prune and trim ZZ plants is either spring or summer, during their active growing season, when they can bounce back to full health rapidly.
 In this guide, I’ll run through how I trim and prune my ZZ plant collection at home.

 As an indoor gardener, you already know how important it is to provide your plants with optimal growing conditions, such as a well-draining soil mix, indirect light, and not too much water.
 But did you know that plant health can be affected by pruning, as well?

 Pruning, also known as pinching, can help keep your plants healthy by removing dead or diseased foliage or stems.
 Pruning can also help control the size of a plant so that it continues to thrive in a particular space.

 Pruning also keeps a plant looking attractive and can be used to rid plants of excessive, uneven, or leggy growth for aesthetic reasons.
 Let’s dive deeper into how pruning can affect plant health, growth, and maintenance.

 Pruning impacts plant health in several ways.
-Getting rid of diseased, dead, infested or drooping foliage or yellow leaves helps reduce the risk of further disease or pests.
+Getting rid of diseased, dead, infested, or drooping ZZ plant foliage or yellow leaves helps reduce the risk of further disease or pests.
 This is especially relevant when bacterial or viral infections are involved.

 Why does pruning help plants heal?
 Because when a plant is damaged, it puts much of its energy into trying to heal.
 This takes resources away from growth.